zorglub3/rsynth/README.md

 ## Future work

+- Encapsulate synth state (represented as a vector of floats) in a `struct`.
+Also move the `state.rs` module to be a sub module of the `simulation` module.
 - Improve sound of the oscillator module.
 Right now it suffers from aliasing problems and the reflection of harmonics at the Nyquist frequency.
 - More modules...
 Especially for control, but also delay and some reverbs